 - A. Version December 27, 2022 - 1.
 Clarification of the process related to Section IV.
 Student Complaint or Grievance Policies and Procedures, Item B.2. and insertion of Section IV.
 Item B.3.
 Updates provide greater clarity in process variations between grievances involving an individual school and those that cross the broader campus community. - 2.
-Update to contact information related to Title IX resources. - 3.
+Update to contact information related to Title IX resources and the Student Support and Student Engagement Office. - 3.
 Update to name and abbreviations associated with the Francis Graduate School of Biomedical Sciences (FGSBS). - 4.
 Addition of Section XIII. to document off-cycle updates to this handbook.